 This is a bit odd, but… lint remover.
 Hear me out.
 I still have one from my pet-owning days (RIP, MooMoo 💔), and it’s actually great for removing most of the debris from the sticky mats!
 Just roll it or dab it on, and when it’s covered with junk, rip out the layer to reveal a fresh, clean, sticky roll.

 Grid ruler is my go-to ruler.
 This plastic one is a 1/8″ thick, and has 1/8″ grid lines as well as 1/16″ markers on the edges.

 Metal ruler is my backup ruler, especially if I need the cork backing’s non-slip function.
 One thing I don’t like about it is that the cork backing prevents it from laying flush to the surface.

-Aleene’s is my go-to glue for almost every (if not all) project.
-I squirt some onto some scrap paper, and use a toothpick to apply it to the pieces.
+Gorilla wood glue is is my current favorite glue for miniature making.
+In the beginning, I would use Aleene’s for everything, but it turns out that wood glue has a better bond on wood (duh!).
+To use, I normally squirt some onto some scrap paper, and use a toothpick to apply it to the pieces.
 Don’t be tempted to squirt directly onto your pieces, as you’ll end up with a gooey mess!